-You need a credit score of 700 for an American Express business card.
+The credit score needed for an American Express business card is at least 700.
 That means you must have at least good credit for decent approval odds.
-American Express does not offer business cards for bad, fair, limited or no credit.
-Nor do they have any secured business cards to help rebuild credit.… read full answer
+At the moment, American Express does not offer business cards for bad, fair, limited or no credit.
+Nor do they have any secured business cards to help rebuild credit.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.